icopy-site/awesome/docs/awesome/awesome-pyramid.md

 * [Authomatic](https://github.com/authomatic/authomatic) -  Simple yet powerful
   authorization / authentication client library for Python web applications.
 * [apex](https://github.com/cd34/apex) - Toolkit for Pyramid, a Pylons Project,
-  to add Authentication and Authorization using Velruse (https://github.com/uralbash/awesome-pyramid/blob/master/OAuth) and/or a local database, CSRF, ReCaptcha, Sessions, Flash messages and I18N.
+  to add Authentication and Authorization using Velruse (OAuth) and/or a local database, CSRF, ReCaptcha, Sessions, Flash messages and I18N.
 * [pyramid_authsanity](https://github.com/usingnamespace/pyramid_authsanity) -
   That will make it simpler to have a secure authentication policy with an easy to use backend.
 * [pyramid_jwt](https://github.com/wichert/pyramid_jwt) - This package
   implements an authentication policy for Pyramid that using [JSON Web Tokens].
-  This standard (https://github.com/uralbash/awesome-pyramid/blob/master/[RFC 7519]) is often used to secure backens APIs.
+  This standard ([RFC 7519]) is often used to secure backens APIs.
 The excellent [PyJWT] library is used for the JWT encoding / decoding logic.
 * [pyramid_ipauth](https://github.com/mozilla-services/pyramid_ipauth) -
   Pyramid authentication policy based on remote ip address.